henrywoo/STLandMallocMemory/README.md

 Another observation is malloc/free's pool effect. malloc/free actually doesn't return back all memory to OS even after all objects are freed.
 Before string size is greater than some threshold value of 500+, malloc/free will hold around 30~40MB memory, and after that, the value jumps to almost 600MB.
 You can see the jump of the black dot line in the graph.
 This is not surprising either.

 **What surprised me is the default STL out-of-scope RSS without pool allocator almost overlaps with the one with pool allocator!** We can see the red and purple dot lines are very very close.
 I am using g++ 7.3 so it should the underlying malloc/free subsystem.
 But the behavior is still like the old g++3.3.
 One speculation is malloc/free use very similar pool stragey with STL pool allocator.
 I need some time to verify it.
-Or please email me wufuheng AT gmail.com or send a [Pull Request](https://github.com/henrywoo/STLandMallocMemory/pulls) if you know the answer.
+Or please email me at wufuheng(AT)gmail.com or send a [Pull Request](https://github.com/henrywoo/STLandMallocMemory/pulls) if you know the answer.
 Thank you in advance!

 ### List